vicomo500/smart-brain-api/README.md

 # smart-brain-api
-Sample backend API for the smart-brain project using Nodejs courtesy Udemy
+Sample backend API for the smart-brain project using Nodejs, courtesy Udemy